Sir Francis Workman-Macnaghten, 1st Baronet: In India

 [Macnaghten] was a fine, high-spirited, honourable young man: by nature of a violent temper, but he possessed sufficient resolution not only to curb, but in great measure to correct the infirmity [...]

 Macnaghten became Sheriff of Fort William in 1797, and took on Hickey as his deputy.
 At this period, Hickey resolved a quarrel between Macnaghten and William Burroughs.

 Dissatisfied with Calcutta, Macnaghten and his family returned to the United Kingdom on the Charlton, leaving at the end of 1803.
 In 1809 he was appointed a justice of the Supreme Court of Madras, and was knighted.

-Macnaghten changed his name in 1823, adding Workman to his surname, after a cousin Caroline Workman who died unmarried; This change was a condition placed on a legacy, the estate of Mahan, Co.
-Armagh.
+Macnaghten changed his name in 1823, adding Workman to his surname, after a cousin Caroline Workman who died unmarried; This change was a condition placed on a legacy, the estate of Mahan, County Armagh.
 He retired from the Indian Bench in 1825.
 It came after his seniority had been disregarded in the appointment as Chief Justice of Calcutta of Charles Edward Grey.